 The Path Here

-I grew up in Chile and studied Computer Science at the University of Chile, graduating in 1996 as valedictorian.
-I later earned a PhD in strategy from Wharton, where my committee included Dan Levinthal, Nicolaj Siggelkow, Jitendra Singh, and Sid Winter.
+I grew up in Chile, where I studied computer science, graduating as valedictorian in 1996, and went on to earn an MBA.
+I then completed a PhD in strategy at Wharton, where my committee included Dan Levinthal, Nicolaj Siggelkow, Jitendra Singh, and Sid Winter.

 Before academia, I was head of research at an asset management firm and founder and CEO of an internet startup.
 Those experiences still shape how I think.
 They are why I care about decision processes that can survive uncertainty, feedback, disagreement, and real consequences rather than only elegant theory.